-Inspecting safeguarding in early years, education and skills settings: Guidance for inspectors undertaking inspection under the common inspection framework (September 2019)
+Inspecting safeguarding in early years, education and skills settings Guidance for Ofsted inspectors to use when inspecting safeguarding under the education inspection framework 2022

 Procedures

 RESPONSIBILITIES: ALL STAFF

 School staff are particularly important as they can identify concerns early, provide help for children and prevent concerns from escalating.
 Staff should be aware "it could happen here" and create a safe environment where children can disclose abuse.